amy324/CI-CD-Pipeline-Automation-Tool/README.md

 - [cobra](https://github.com/spf13/cobra): A CLI library for Go that powers the command-line interface of the tool.
 - [go-git](github.com/go-git/go-git): A Git implementation for Go used for fetching source code from repositories.

-### Demo Project

-I  created the [CI/CD Demo Project](https://github.com/amy324/CI-CD-Demo-Project), a simple and easy-to-understand test program created to demonstrate the capabilities of the CI/CD  Pipeline Automation Tool.

 ## Contributing